Logo

 James Lankford initially announced plans to object to the counting of some swing states' electoral votes as part of an attempt to overturn the 2020 United States presidential election, but he reversed course after the 2021 United States Capitol attack.

-James Lankford later apologized to his black constituents for his involvement in casting doubt on votes from predominantly black communities in several swing states.
+James Lankford later apologized for casting doubt on the validity of the presidential election results in several swing states.

 James Lankford voted to acquit in the second impeachment trial of Donald Trump.